SpineEventEngine/base/tools/checker/README.md

 Currently, the Spine Checker is applied automatically to any project that uses [Spine Model Compiler](../model-compiler).

-The Spine Checker Plugin which is a part of Model Compiler, performs all necessary configurations automatically.
+The Spine Checker Plugin which is a part of the Model Compiler, performs all necessary configurations automatically.